-Projected variable rate debt service payments were calculated using the following assumed rates: 3.151 percent, 3.261 percent, and 3.194 percent in each fiscal year.
-These rates are based on the fixed interest rate leg of the relevant interest rate exchange agreement associated with the variable rate bonds.
+Projected variable rate debt service payments were calculated using the following assumed rates: 3.151 percent and 3.261 percent in each fiscal year.
+These rates are based on the fixed interest rate of the relevant interest rate exchange agreement associated with the variable rate bonds.